Find Grad Schools

 15 Yearly Graduations

 Tarleton State University is the 9th most popular school in the nation for students seeking a master's degree in quality control tech.
 Roughly 14,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,416 per year, while in-state graduate students, on average, pay $4,356 per year.
-The quality control tech program at Tarleton State University awarded 15 master's degrees during the 2020-2021 school year.
-Of these students, 27% were women and 40% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 15 people received their master's degree in quality control tech from Tarleton.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 23% were women.

 #10